lbod/delite-tutorial-old/beginner.md

     yo delite-element

-You'll again be prompted to enter the widget package name & the name of the custom widget element, enter the following choices shown in brackets below
+You'll again be prompted to enter the widget package name and the name of the custom widget element.
+Set the following choices shown in brackets below

     ?
 What is the name of your delite widget element package? (blogging-package) ?
 What do you want to call your delite widget element (must contain a dash)? (blog-post)